akka/akka/akka-docs/rst/java/persistence.rst

 Identifiers
 -----------

-In the same way as :ref:`processors-java`, channels also have an identifier that defaults to a channel's path.
+In the same way as :ref:`processors`, channels also have an identifier that defaults to a channel's path.
 A channel identifier can therefore be customized by using a custom actor name at channel creation.
-As already mentioned, this works well when using local actor references but may cause problems with remote actor references.
-In this case, an application-defined channel id should be provided as argument to ``Channel.props(String)`` or ``PersistentChannel.props(String)``.
+This changes that channel's name in its actor hierarchy and hence influences only part of the channel identifier.
+To fully customize a channel identifier, it should be provided as argument ``Channel.props(String)`` or ``PersistentChannel.props(String)``.

 .. includecode:: code/docs/persistence/PersistenceDocTest.java#channel-id-override